DataDog/integrations-core/kubernetes_state_core/README.md

 `kubernetes_state.container.waiting` and `kubernetes_state.container.status_report.count.waiting`
 `kubernetes_state.container.terminated` and `kubernetes_state.container.status_report.count.terminated`
-: These metrics no longer emit a 0 value if no pods are waiting or terminated.
+: These metrics do not emit a `0` value if there are no pods waiting or that have been terminated.
 They only report non-zero values.

 `kube_job`
 : In `kubernetes_state`, the `kube_job` tag value is the `CronJob` name if the `Job` had `CronJob` as an owner, otherwise it is the `Job` name.
 In `kubernetes_state_core`, the `kube_job` tag value is always the `Job` name, and a new `kube_cronjob` tag key is added with the `CronJob` name as the tag value.
 When migrating to `kubernetes_state_core`, it's recommended to use the new tag or `kube_job:foo*`, where `foo` is the `CronJob` name, for query filters.